mbsimonovic/terraform-aws-service-catalog/core-concepts.md

 1. **Check out the code**.
 Run `git clone git@github.com:gruntwork-io/aws-service-catalog.git` to check out the code onto your own computer.

-1. **Optional: make changes to the Packer template**.
+1. **(Optional) Make changes to the Packer template**.
 If you need to install custom software into your AMI—e.g., extra tools for monitoring or other server hardening tools required by your company—copy the Packer template into one of your own Git repos, update it accordingly, and make sure to commit the changes.
 Note that the Packer templates in the Gruntwork Service Catalog are designed to capture all the install steps in a single `shell` provisioner that